H2CO3/Sparkling/doc/semantics.md

 Keys and values can be set and retrieved at any time.
 Arrays have a size, which is the number of key-value pairs in the collection.

 §1.4.7.
-The user data type represents any custom value.
+The user info type represents any custom value.
 They are to be accessed and manipulated using dedicated functions only.
-User data objects are used typically in conjunction with the native C extension API.
+User info objects are used typically in conjunction with the native C extension API.

 §1.5.
 Values are obtained by evaluating expressions.
 An expression is said to